purvii0/purvii0/README.md

 # 💫 About Me:
-Passionate computer science student diving into the world of web development, creating innovative digital experiences one line of code at a time.<br><br>
+I'm a passionate web developer in the making, committed to turning lines of code into functional and visually stunning websites.
+Constantly learning and growing in the world of web development.
+Let's connect, collaborate, and code together! 🚀🌐<br><br>
 💻 Aspiring web developer<br>
 📚 Lifelong learner<br>
 🌐 Enthusiastic about front-end and back-end technologies<br>